ghc-proposals/ghc-proposals/proposals/0000-template.md

 ```

 The crash occurs during the startup phase of the RTS, when it tries to initialize the
-tix datastructures of the `.tix` file in the directory, but finds out that the hashes
+tix data structures with the information from the `.tix` file in the directory, but finds out that the hashes
 don't match.

 ## Effect and Interactions